iobaixas/angular-inflector/README.md

 Small suite of inflector functions, hopefully this lib will no longer be needed when angular makes the inflector functions they use part of the public api.

-A couple of angular components to handle chilean rut validation and formatting.

 ## Installation:

 **Optional** Use bower to retrieve package